Stories of Bike video series

 What is it about motorcycles that creates such passion and enthusiasm?
 I’ve been riding a motorbike as my daily form of transport for almost 12 years now.
 Looking back I can’t recall one day (even when I’ve been stuck in the rain with soggy jocks) when I haven’t enjoyed the journey.
 As a reader of this site I’m sure most of you feel the same and there’s now a video series called “Stories of Bike” being produced in Sydney that is looking to capture this passion on film.

-The series is being produced by Aussie film maker Cam Elkins who is reaching out to riders in Sydney to share their own experiences and be included in the Stories of Bike series.
+Produced by Aussie filmmaker Cam Elkins, he is reaching out to riders in Sydney to share their own experiences in the Stories of Bike series.
 Here’s how Cam defines the project…

 “Stories of Bike is simply about the sharing stories of riders and their custom bikes.
 Motorbikes aren’t only a machine from which we derive a basic pleasure in riding, but rather something which connects us to many things: friends, family and our environment both urban and natural.

 I feel they also connect us to all forms of time quite like no other machine can.
 They connect us to the past in our experiences and stories.
 They connect us to the present by forcing focus and awareness as we ride, allowing us to take note of the sights and smells that would otherwise pass us by.
 And as for the future?
 These machines give us something to look forward to with eager anticipation.

 So far there are 5 videos in the series which you can view below.
 Sit back and enjoy the show.